-Another traditional Irish favorite that I’ve adapted to my real food lifestyle is Irish Bangers & Mash.
+One traditional Irish favorite that I’ve adapted to my real food lifestyle is Irish bangers & mash.
 Like many Irish dishes, it involves meat and potatoes, but I make it without the potatoes.
 This is a simple and satisfying meal.
-Try it on St. Patty’s day!
+Try it on St. Patty’s Day!

 What is Bangers and Mash?

 “Bangers” is the term often used for sausage in Ireland and “mash” refers to the potatoes being mashed instead of being prepared another way.
 The term “bangers” originates from sausages made in the WWII era when due to rationing and food shortages, additives and water were added to the sausages, making them more prone to exploding when cooked.